Airline delays are full of gray areas.

 One of the most aggravating airline delays is when a traveler gets a notice from their airline or finds out online that a flight is seriously delayed.
-However, that delay notification is always followed by the disclaimer saying something like, “Please be at the boarding area for the regularly scheduled time, as this may change.”
+However, that delay notification is always followed by the disclaimer saying, “Please be at the boarding area for the regularly scheduled time, as this may change.”

 So, what should a traveler do?

-While there are no guarantees, there are some tricks that might help a traveler make a decision about airline delays.
+While there are no guarantees, some tricks might help a traveler decide airline delays.
 It all hinges on the reason for the delay.
 Is it Air Traffic Control?
 A late arriving flight?
 Perhaps a mechanical issue?
 Or, a crew problem?

 Air Traffic Control (ATC) is one of the most changeable reasons for airline delays.

 Sometimes, ATC holds up flights due to weather or congestion.
 If things clear up, the airline will try to get the flight out earlier.
 In other cases, an airline will suddenly get a slot and need to board and depart quickly.

 I avoided a three-hour delay with runway issues in San Francisco when United Airlines suddenly got permission for a flight to leave in a half-hour.
 Initially, it showed on the departure board as delayed for an hour.
 I rushed to the gate and, along with others, was able to board.
 My good fortune was partly because some confirmed flight passengers didn’t see the sudden change.

 When an ATC problem is the weather, delay prediction is tough.
 In those cases, travelers might have to use their best guess if the weather changes.
 The problem with the weather might be at the origin airport, destination, or somewhere in between.
 In general, my experience once a weather delay is announced is that things don’t improve.
 But I see it happen, for example, when thunderstorms pass through quickly.

 It is hard to make up time for a late-arriving flight